2000–01 Pittsburgh Penguins season

-The 2000–01 Pittsburgh Penguins season was the team's 34th in the National Hockey League.
+The 2000–01 Pittsburgh Penguins season was the team's 34th in the National Hockey League (NHL).
 The team played 82 games under new head coach Ivan Hlinka, who replaced Herb Brooks, who stepped down to remain a scout with the team.
 The Penguins' .585 points percentage meant that they were the only NHL team from the 1990–91 season to this one that had a points percentage above .500 every season.

-The last remaining active member of the 2000–01 Pittsburgh Penguins was right wing Jaromir Jagr, who played his final NHL game in the 2017–18 season, although he missed the 2008–09, 2009–10, and 2010–11 seasons.
+The last remaining active member of the 2000–01 Pittsburgh Penguins was right wing Jaromir Jagr, who played his final NHL game in the 2017–18 season, although he did not play in the NHL during the 2008–09, 2009–10, and 2010–11 seasons.
 His career is still going on as a member of the Czech Extraliga's Rytiri Kladno.

 Offseason

 Herb Brooks resigned as head coach at the end of the previous season, but remained with the team as a scout.
 Ivan Hlinka succeeded Brooks as head coach.
 Former Penguin Joe Mullen became an assistant coach along with his former teammate Randy Hillier.